devrahulbanjara/Nepali-Language-Paraphraser-in-Devanagari/README.md

-# Nepali Language Paraphraser in Devnagari
+# Nepali Language Paraphraser in Devanagari

 ## Introduction
 The **Nepali Language Paraphraser** is a state-of-the-art platform designed to generate contextually accurate paraphrases of text written in the Devanagari script.
 Leveraging Transformer-based models and Natural Language Processing (NLP) techniques, the system can process Nepali text to produce varied and meaningful paraphrases.
 The platform includes a user-friendly interface for easy text input and output.